This vegan royal icing without eggs is the perfect icing to decorate your cookies without having to use eggs or even meringue powder!

 I had to find a way to make royal icing without egg whites or meringue powder - not a simple task, I thought.

-So I had pretty much given up on trying to become a cookie-decorating-master.
-That is, until I started playing with Xanthan Gum and Arrowroot Powder.
 I know, totally weird things that you've probably never heard of before, and you pretty much have to get them at the health-food store (although my local Kroger store does sell them both).
 BUT I promise you that it'll be worth it.

-Initially when you look at the cost of either one of these thickening agents, you'll get that sticker shock.
-But I ask you to look at the ingredients list I have listed for the icing.
 Half a teaspoon is all you need in order to make over 2 cups of icing!
 It's going to last you quite awhile!
 If you're decorating cookies often, the investment is totally worth it for this vegan royal icing.
 Plus they have long shelf lives.

 I am so thrilled to say that I have finally been able to make a royal icing that comes out the right consistency for both piping and flooding.
 I still have practicing to do, but I'm so giddy with the fact that I now can do it with a vegan royal icing without egg whites that comes together in minutes.